Notre Dame Football on NBC: Prior to NBC

 The first Notre Dame football telecast occurred on November 19, 1949, when WTVN-TV (now WSYX) in Columbus, Ohio broadcast Notre Dame's game against the Iowa Hawkeyes.

 Notre Dame soon had an exclusive television deal with the DuMont Television Network starting in 1950.
-What attracted Notre Dame to DuMont despite receiving higher bids from ABC and NBC, was DuMont's willingness to air educational programs on behalf of Notre Dame along with the football broadcast.
+What attracted Notre Dame to DuMont despite receiving higher bids from ABC and NBC was DuMont's willingness to air educational programs on behalf of Notre Dame along with the football broadcast.
 This triggered concern from NCAA members that television would hurt attendance.
-But Notre Dame argued that the contract with DuMont actually increased interest in their football program and the university.
+However, Notre Dame argued that the contract with DuMont actually increased interest in their football program and the university.

-On October 1, 1950, WSB-TV in Atlanta, Georgia broadcast Notre Dame's game against the North Carolina Tar Heels from South Bend, Indiana via a coaxial cable.
+On October 1, 1950, WSB-TV in Atlanta, Georgia broadcast Notre Dame's game against the North Carolina Tar Heels from Notre Dame, Indiana via a coaxial cable.
 WBKB-TV in nearby Chicago aired Notre Dame's home games live with the aid of a microwave relay system that was fashioned by William C. "Bill" Eddy, Bill Kusack, and Arch Brolly.

 Through the next three years, Notre Dame's games were mostly edited and syndicated for airing on Saturday nights.
 The telecasts were typically condensed to a one-hour program anchored by Lindsey Nelson.

-Notre Dame would next land a television deal with ABC in 1953.
+Notre Dame next landed a television deal with ABC in 1953.
 It was ABC who would air the "Game of the Century" between Notre Dame and the Michigan State Spartans on November 19, 1966.
 The game was not shown live on national TV.
 The agreement between the NCAA and ABC in effect at the time limited each team to one national television appearance and two regional television appearances each season.
 Notre Dame had used their national TV slot in the season opening game against Purdue.
-ABC executives did not even want to show the game anywhere but the regional area, but pressure from the West Coast and the South (to the tune of 50,000 letters) made ABC air the game on tape delay.
+ABC executives did not even want to show the game anywhere except the immediate region, but pressure from the West Coast and the South (to the tune of 50,000 letters) made ABC air the game on tape delay.

 In 1976, Notre Dame was one of 67 schools to form the College Football Association (CFA) and pool their television rights.
-However, by the second half of the 1980s, Notre Dame became one of the most valuable and recognizable teams on national television and was unhappy with deals signed by the CFA that emphasized regional games.
+However, by the second half of the 1980s, Notre Dame had become one of the most valuable and recognizable teams on national television and was unhappy with deals signed by the CFA that emphasized regional games.

 In 1986, Notre Dame joined eight independent schools in the East coast in a secondary rights deal with Jefferson-Pilot Communications.
-In the event that CBS or ESPN passed on airing that week's Notre Dame game, then Jefferson-Pilot's independent stations could broadcast it throughout the country.
+In the event that CBS or ESPN passed on airing that week's Notre Dame game, Jefferson-Pilot's independent stations could broadcast it throughout the country.
 CBS most notably broadcast the famous "Catholics vs. Convicts" game against the Miami Hurricanes in 1988.